TheRedheadedWitch/FinalFantasyGuides/Scouting.md

 Scouting for A Trains can be easy, or can be hard.
 It comes down to you.
 If you prefer the **Easy** way then you are in the right place!

+## Setting up for scouting

 1. First thing you need to do is adjust your in game settings.
 Here is a quick guide on how to do so.
 [Scouting Guide](https://github.com/TheRedheadedWitch/FinalFantasyGuides/blob/main/MiniGuides/ScoutGameSettings.md)
 2. You need three plugins, here is a guide on setting them up [Scouting Plugins](https://github.com/TheRedheadedWitch/FinalFantasyGuides/blob/main/MiniGuides/ScoutingPlugins.md)

 Once you have done those two steps, you are all set up and ready to go.

-Here are the steps you will need to take to scout.
+## How to Scout

 1. Type `/scouth` as this will open up your Scout Helper.
 2. Click on the buttoncalled **COLLAB** at the bottom right corner.
 This will open a popup window.